 AMT liability (in addition to regular tax liability)

 AMT that taxpayers owe in addition to their regular tax liability.
 The sum of regular tax liability and AMT liability equals the tentative AMT described above less any applicable tax credits.

 Taxable income for AMT purposes

 Regular taxable income plus AMT adjustments minus the applicable AMT exemption.
 Applying AMT tax rates to AMT taxable income yields tentative AMT liability.
 If that liability exceeds regular income tax liability, the excess equals the taxpayer’s AMT.

-Tax created by the 2010 healthcare legislation that has been paid since 2013 by high-income taxpayers.
-The NIIT equals 3.8 percent of the smaller of either investment income or the amount by which AGI exceeds a threshold: $200,000 for single individuals and heads of household, $250,000 for married couples filing joint tax returns, and $125,000 for married couples filing separately.
+Tax created by the 2010 Affordable Care Act that has been paid since 2013 by high-income taxpayers.
+This tax equals 3.8 percent of the smaller of either investment income or the amount by which AGI exceeds a threshold: $200,000 for single individuals and heads of household, $250,000 for married couples filing jointly, and $125,000 for married couples filing separately.
 (The thresholds are not indexed for inflation.)
-For simplicity, the TPC tax calculator applies the net investment income tax only to dividends, interest, and capital gains income.
+For simplicity, the tax calculator applies the net investment income tax only to dividends, interest, and capital gains income.
 The effect of this tax on other investment income can be measured by adding the amount of that other income to the amount of interest income received.
 (Other investment income is taxed the same as interest income.)

 Adjusted gross income

 Total income subject to tax after adjustment for exclusions and additions.
-In TPC's tax calculator, AGI equals cash income less employer share of payroll taxes, contributions to deductible retirement plans, some or all of Social Security benefits, and tax-exempt interest.
+In the tax calculator, AGI equals cash income less the employer’s share of payroll taxes, contributions to deductible retirement plans, some or all Social Security benefits, and tax-exempt interest.
 The tax calculator does not incorporate other adjustments to income.